 Should I sign the medical release form they sent me?

-No. These broad releases allow adjusters search your entire medical history for information to use against your injury claim.
+No. These broad releases allow adjusters to search your entire medical history for information to use against your injury claim.
+Only provide medical records that are directly related to your accident injuries, and have your attorney review any documents before signing.

 What if I already spoke to them and admitted I was “sorry”?